 “You can have it all.
 Just not all at once.” ~ Oprah Winfrey

 What an apt quote, Oprah!
 Mid-Autumn Festival gives us a rare opportunity to gather with our family and friends.
-These moments where we spend quality time with our loved ones – they’re definitely the most precious.
-On this special occasion, let us reflect upon life, love, and dreams as we savour our mooncakes and tea.
+These moments where we spend quality time with our loved ones – they’re definitely the most precious, especially amid the current pandemic crisis.
+Don’t forget to keep social distancing measures in mind though.

-We may not always be able to have it all at once, but we can protect our dreams, loved ones and life with .
+We may not always be able to have it all at once, but we can protect our dreams, loved ones and life with proper planning.
 While selecting your choice mooncakes and tea to go with, take time to consider about what life has in store for you too.

 We know you’ve been waiting for the answer to the riddle – a lock.
 This is because when a gentleman sees it, he knows the master is away and he will leave and come back later.
 When a villain sees it, he will pry it open and break into the house.
 Once again, Happy Mid-Autumn Festival!

 Information is accurate as at 10 September 2020.
 This policy is underwritten by Etiqa Insurance Pte.
 Ltd. (Company Reg.
 No. 201331905K).
 Protected up to specified limits by SDIC.

 As buying a life insurance policy is a long-term commitment, an early termination of the policy usually involves high costs and the surrender value, if any, that is payable to you may be zero or less than the total premiums paid.
 You should seek advice from a financial adviser before deciding to purchase the policy.
 If you choose not to seek advice, you should consider if the policy is suitable for you.
 This advertisement has not been reviewed by the Monetary Authority of Singapore.